demisto/content/Packs/Core/Playbooks/playbook-Excessive_User_Account_Lockouts_README.md

 Triage:

-- The playbook enriches the alert with details about the lockout events.
+- Enriches the alert with details about the lockout events.

 Investigation:

-- The playbook analyzes the lockout event timestamps to detect patterns, checks for related medium severity brute-force alerts in the incident, and retrieves the Risk Score for the Caller Computer that caused the lockouts.
+- Analyzes the lockout event timestamps to detect patterns.
+- Checks for related medium severity brute-force alerts in the incident.
+- Retrieves the Risk Score for the Caller Computer that caused the lockouts.

 Containment: